 - Locally listed / Asset of Community Value

-The theatre was originally built as a church hall for St. Monica’s Roman Catholic Church, but became a full-time repertory theatre in 1935 when actor John Clements, who had an ambition to run his own company, leased the building from the church authorities.
+The theatre was originally built as a church hall for St. Monica’s Roman Catholic Church but became a full-time repertory theatre in 1935 when actor John Clements, who had the ambition to run his own company, leased the building from the church authorities.
 It continued to stage weekly repertory theatre until 1969 and is now considered a rare survivor of a building that illustrates repertory theatre design in the inter-war period.

 After rep closed, the theatre became home to local drama and music societies.
 In 1988 an application for change of use from theatre to parish community centre, incorporating smaller theatre and facilities for arts and social centre activities, was granted despite much opposition.
 The Intimate Theatre was used by amateur theatre groups, doubling as a church hall.

 In addition to the clear architectural interest, the Intimate Theatre has a rich social and cultural history, including hosting the first complete play to be broadcast live by the BBC, becoming a pioneer in live transmissions of complete dramas to television.
 Many famous names have trodden the boards at the theatre, including Richard Attenborough who made his professional stage debut there in 1941 and David Bowie who appeared at the theatre in 1968 as a part of the Lindsay Kemp Company.

 The building is locally listed and a local group campaigning to save the building successfully applied to have the building listed as an Asset of Community Value.

 Why is this theatre at risk?